Degri95/School_District_Analysis/README.md

 #### Updated Readin Score by Grade
 ![Updated Reading Score by Grade](/Resources/new_reading_score_by_grade.PNG)

-The only change in these DataFrames was the 9th grade Thomas High School scores were replaced with NaN.
+The only change in these DataFrames were the 9th grade Thomas High School scores were replaced with NaN.

 ### Scores by Spending Size